DSHydro/SnowML/docs/basin_fact_sheets/Snohomish.md

 Comment: Lots of summer snow in DHSVM model.
 UCLA better match to DHSVM than UA; neither great.

 ## Shapefile Comparison
-Visual of Shape File Used in DHSVM Compared with Huc12 geos Blue = shapefile from DHSVM model; Red = shapefile built from HUC geometries
+Visual of Shape File Used in DHSVM Compared with Huc12 geos <br>
+Blue = shapefile from DHSVM model; Red = shapefile built from HUC geometries
 ![](../basic_maps/Snohomish_Shapes.png)